yxing6/ENPH353_Lab3/README.md

 A key point to understand about launch files is they are a means of ensuring modularity in a ROS system.
 It is possible to include a launch file in another launch file, thus allowing for reuse of common nodes through a single launch file.

 Read through Clearpath Robotics' [tutorial](http://www.clearpathrobotics.com/assets/guides/ros/Launch%20Files.html) which will explain how to create a launch file.
-Create a new directory: `~/enph353_ws/src/enph353_ROS_lab/launch` and write your own launch file to spawn a world with the correct track surface.
+In the folder `~/enph353_ws/src/enph353_ROS_lab/launch` create your own launch file to spawn a world with the correct track surface.

 Include the following snippet in your launch file to spawn your simualted world.
 ```